 This is a good option for smaller companies with a smaller budget if they want to make sure that they set up their split test correctly.

 The purpose of these tests is to figure out how using a different platform will change the way a potential customer interacts with your material.
-Many people use cross browser/device also to validate that their testing tool/set up works correctly, thus not needing to run a A/A test.
+Many people use cross-browser/device also to validate that their testing tool/set up works correctly, thus not needing to run an A/A test.

 - These tests are the quick and easy way to do the A/A design.
 The different browsers and devices could expose errors that you could quickly fix.

 - Takes up valuable time.
 This test isn’t crucial to run.